kevinaangstadt/MNCaRT/README.md

 - **MNRL**: a JSON schema specification of the language and APIs (Python and C++) for manipulating MNRL files (https://github.com/kevinaangstadt/MNRL).

-- **ANMLZoo**: an automata processing benchmark sweet containing a diverse set of finite automata and representative input stimuli (https://github.com/jackwadden/ANMLZoo).
+- **ANMLZoo**: an automata processing benchmark suite containing a diverse set of finite automata and representative input stimuli (https://github.com/jackwadden/ANMLZoo).